dylandoamaral/qush/README.md

 acp a p "my new commit"
 ```

-it will add, commit then push the following message: "[project] add: my new commit"
+it will add, commit then push the following message: "[target] add: my new commit"

-the commit respect the following template "[project] action: message"
+the commit respect the following template "[target] action: message"

 by default, acp will use the default preset